lilythebigfish/CES334-2025/raspberryPi/labs/6_Lab Notes (10 9 2025)/Lab Notes (10 9 2025).md

 Can’t use ADC2 if wifi is on, can only use ADC1

 However, this particular board I’m using has power and ADC1 on opposite sides, but i can’t access both sides of the ESP32 at once.
 Therefore, I’m stuck at the wiring stage…

+We figured out the wiring, now we are setting up UDP with the calls the python code that will play jingle bells.

 ## Regarding the piezo (touch sensor) [NOT PART OF LAB]